Study Abroad Programs

 Approved students will receive an additional form in the approval notification email, the Approved Off-Campus Study Data Form.
 This form will require students to meet with the Financial Aid and the Bursar in order to discuss how their off-campus study will impact their ESF student status, financial aid package, and Bursar's bill for the semester(s) off-campus.
-Please note that students who are approved to attend an off-campus program ARE NOT automatically eligible for financial aid to pay for this.
-The Financial Aid requirements vary and you must meet with the ESF Financial Aid office to discuss your approved program to determine if it can be funded or if additional funds are available.

 When you return from studying off-campus, you will have to submit your official transcript from the off-campus program to the Registrar’s Office.
 The credits for courses in which you achieve a C or higher will then be transferred in (not the grades).
 The off-campus study experience will appear on your transcript as "Advanced Standing Credit" and the University who the credit was earned through and the number of credits earned will be noted.